 Next, it was time to sober up a bit and head down to Heverlee Abbey, the spiritual home of Heverlee beer (also known as Order of Premontre).
-It’s famed for being Belgium’s largest abbey and dates back to the 11th century – no doubt it’s an incredible feat of architecture to behold.
+It’s famed for being Belgium’s largest abbey and dates back to the 11th century.
+It’s a stunning building.

-The abbey’s ornate 17th-century stained glass windows were scattered across the globe over the centuries, but as part of its restoration process, they have have been brought back to their true home where they belong.
+The abbey’s ornate 17th-century stained glass windows were scattered across the globe over the centuries but as part of its restoration process, they have been brought back to their true home where they belong.